 - Demonstrating a handyman performed some work is an indicator of an oral contract.

-If you believe your contractor strayed from the contract, reach out to Robinson & Henry, P.C.
+If you believe your contractor strayed from the contract, schedule a free case assessment with Robinson & Henry, P.C. at the link or when you call 303-688-0944.
 Our contract attorneys can help you figure out whether there is a breach.

 Are you concerned your construction contract is not adequate?
 Is the contract’s language difficult to understand?
 Our attorneys can assist you with that, too.
 They can review the contract to ensure it’s fair.
 If not, our lawyers may be able to help you renegotiate the terms.